avs-7955/movie-app-sveltekit/README.md

 ## App Screenshots

-All the latest popular movies are shown in the homepage.
+All the latest popular movies are shown in the homepage
 <br>
 <br>